jtherrmann/http-server/README.md

 - HTTP really is just plain ASCII on top of (in this case) TCP.
 I think it's really cool that there's nothing more to it than that.
 On the other hand, I would have liked to delve more into low-level sockets programming.
-  Implementing a lower-level protocl like TCP sounds like a fun project.
+  Implementing a lower-level protocol like TCP sounds like a fun project.
 - Playing with processes is fun!
 Python has a very nice `subprocess` module for creating and communicating with other processes, and I had fun using it while writing tests that spawn test servers and then send requests to those